lightvector/KataGo/docs/Analysis_Engine.md

       * `pv` - The principal variation following this move.
 May be of variable length or even empty.
       * `pvVisits` - The number of visits for each move in `pv`.
 Exists only if `includePVVisits` is true.
       * `ownership` - If `includeMovesOwnership` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize` with values from -1 to 1 indicating the predicted ownership after this move.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
    * `rootInfo`: A JSON dictionary with fields containing overall statistics for the requested turn itself calculated in the same way as they would be for the next moves.
 Current fields are: `winrate`, `scoreLead`, `scoreSelfplay`, `utility`, `visits`.
-And two fields:
+And additional fields:
       * `thisHash` - A string that will with extremely high probability be unique for each distinct (board position, player to move, simple ko ban) combination.
       * `symHash` - Like `thisHash` except the string will be the same between positions that are symmetrically equivalent.
+      * `currentPlayer` - The current player whose possible move choices are being analyzed, `"B"` or `"W"`.
    * `ownership` - If `includeOwnership` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize` with values from -1 to 1 indicating the predicted ownership.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
    * `policy` - If `includePolicy` was true, then this field will be included.
 It is a JSON array of length `boardYSize * boardXSize + 1` with positive values summing to 1 indicating the neural network's prediction of the best move before any search, and `-1` indicating illegal moves.
 Values are in row-major order, starting at the top-left of the board (e.g. A19) and going to the bottom right (e.g. T1).
 The last value in the array is the policy value for passing.